Achieving Restful Sleep Without Alcohol

 Exploring Natural Sleep Aids as Alternatives to Alcohol

-• Melatonin: This hormone naturally occurs in the body and signals it's time to sleep.
+- Melatonin: This hormone naturally occurs in the body and signals that it’s time to sleep.
 Supplements have been shown to assist people in falling asleep more quickly and staying asleep longer.
-However, it's important to understand the correct usage and dosage.
+However, it’s important to understand the correct usage and dosage.

 Alcohol addiction can be difficult and potentially dangerous to recover from on your own.
 Severe alcohol withdrawal can be deadly, so heavy alcohol users should not attempt to wean off alcohol without the help of a professional medical detox facility.
 Alcohol addiction treatment will begin with a detox period that focuses on managing any uncomfortable or severe withdrawal symptoms that arise.
 After detox ends, patients begin a rehab program that teaches them how to cope without alcohol and maintain sobriety.